 Designer Kelly Oshiro spends her days creating beautiful events, so it’s no great surprise that her home feels like the perfect backdrop for a party.
-She’s lived in this Santa Barbara house with her husband, Sam, and dog, Mira, for just a year and a half.
+She’s lived in this Santa Barbara house for just a year and a half.
 For both her events and her home, Kelly loves to layer new and old items, and this house is the perfect canvas.
 It was a vintage doll hospital in the 1960s and is filled with great details — plank floors, picture frame moldings and vintage windows that swing open — that provide the perfect backdrop for the punchy colors she loves.
 Thanks, Kelly & Sam!
 And thanks to Beaux Arts Photographie for the lovely photos! — Amy A.

 Image above: As soon as we signed the lease on this 1920s bungalow, I knew I wanted an orange accent wall in the kitchen.
 My father had given me a print of a Madame Butterfly poster he designed in the ’80s with a navy mat, and I always thought it should go on an orange wall.
 To bring in more navy, I recovered some chairs I had bought at a local thrift store here in Santa Barbara with fabric from Michael Levine’s.
 The tablecloth was a remnant from a rainbow-themed photo shoot.
 I love the colorful zigzags!

 Image above: I got the chair from the Pasadena Flea; it was the perfect shape and scale for the room.
 The prints are from Blancucha’s Etsy shop.
 The red crochet pillow is lacasadecoto also from Etsy.
 I picked it because it reminds me of the big red balloon in Blancucha’s print.
 The oversized grain pitcher is from an antique store in Arroyo Grande and holds Mira’s toys.
 The metal letters are also from the Pasadena Flea.

 The rest of the home tour continues after the jump…